spacelift-io/terraform-provider-flows/docs/index.md

 ### Required

 - `endpoint` (String) The Flows endpoint to use.
-Generally https://useflows.eu or https://useflows.us.
+Usually https://useflows.eu or https://useflows.us.

+### Optional

+- `token` (String, Sensitive) The authentication token for the Flows API.
+You may also set this using the FLOWS_TOKEN environment variable.
+You can get this token by running `flowctl auth token`.